 Communication mechanisms need to be established outside of the obvious ones.
 (One-to-one communications, face-to-face, email and instant messaging are some of these.)

-I’d suggest you establish some communications that are systematic such as scheduled one-to-ones, town-hall type communications and an agreement of how meetings are recorded and communicated after an event to establish follow-up protocols.
+I’d suggest you establish some communications that are systems such as scheduled one-to-ones, town-hall type communications and an agreement of how meetings are recorded and communicated after an event to establish follow-up protocols.

 1. Title of the meeting

-3. Record who attended the meeting and meeting duration
+3. Record who attended the meeting and the meeting duration

 4. Actions resulting from the meeting, who owns the action and when will the action take place and in what time frame (always under promise and over deliver, is a hint to making these actions positive)